 After the manga launched in October 2012, the creator averaged about 8 chapters a year at first, but in 2019 only two chapters were released so the average as of August 2022 dropped down to only 6.5 chapters per year.
 Only five chapters were released in 2021, which included the last chapters adapted by the second season.

 Yes, that means the anime’s second season caught up with the manga.
-The handful of new chapters released in 2022 will eventually be adapted by Made In Abyss Season 3 (or a movie), but it’s going to be a very.
+The handful of new chapters released in 2022 and 2023 will eventually be adapted by Made In Abyss Season 3 (or a movie), but it’s going to be a very.
 Long.
 Wait.

 In the best-case scenario, mangaka Tsukushi could pick up the work pace, but even then the anime-only fandom’s descent into madness will fester for at least 3 to 5 years.
 Thus, it’s predicted that the Made In Abyss Season 3 release date will be in 2025 at the very earliest, but that scenario entirely depends on the manga creator.